 Our study does not address whether editor/reviewer opinions provide (a) valid assessments of studies; or (b) whether the vocabularies provide valid measurements of those opinions.
 We also note that eLife assessments are formed via consensus, rather than representing the opinions of an individual, which raises questions about how social dynamics affect the evaluation outcomes.
 It may be more informative to solicit and report individual assessments from each peer reviewer and editor, rather than force a consensus.
 Although these are important issues, they are beyond the scope of this study.
 This study is focused on clarity of communication, i.e., the extent to which readers’ interpretations of the vocabularies are aligned with their intended interpretation.

-Though we wish to understand how eLife readers interpret the vocabularies of interest, we plan to recruit a convenience sample of individuals who only represent a subset of the population of eLife readers; this will reduce the generalizability of the results.
-For example, eLife readers are probably more likely to be professional scientists and our sample are more likely to be undergraduate students.
+Though we wish to understand how eLife readers interpret the vocabularies of interest, it is unclear how to recruit a representative sample without information about the demographic characteristics of eLife readers.
+We anticipate that the most relevant demographic characteristics are education status (because the content is technical) and language (because the content is in English).
+We are therefore aiming to recruit people with advanced educational qualifications (preferably doctoral degrees) who speak fluent English.
+Relative to our sample, we expect that eLife readers are probably more likely to be professional scientists working specifically in the life sciences, with some, but not necessarily fluent competency with English.
+These differences may impact the generalizability of the results.
 Note however, that eLife explicitly states that eLife assessments are intended to be accessible to non-expert readers.

 To maintain experimental control, we intend to present participants with very short statements that differ only in terms of the phrases we wish to evaluate.
 In practice however, the phrases will be embedded in a paragraph of text (Box 1) which may also contain “aspects” of the vocabulary definitions (Table 1) “when appropriate” (eLife’s New Model, 2022).
 Future empirical assessments should explore the impact of these factors.
 For example, it will be interesting to see whether participants are even aware of the relevant phrases and the dimensions they are intended to represent when they appear in the context of a paragraph summary.
 Future improvements might explore combining eLife assessments with a visualisation of the full measurement continuum, as has been examined in the context of communicating probabilistic statements related to climate change (Budescu et al., 2014).
 Such visualisations may be especially beneficial for non-native English speakers as they should theoretically help to disambiguate the vocabularies.